ON A PERSONAL NOTE ...

 To support the local community, I buy as much as I can in local goods and services.
 I also volunteer in a variety of ways.
 Please see below for more details of community involvement.

-To protect the local environment, I have obtained Canadian Wildlife Federation certification as a Backyard Wildlife Habitat for the property surrounding my home and office.
-Gardening is free of chemicals, two rain barrels keep the plants watered, and organic matter is composted.
-I make monthly contributions to environmental charities and support local and national environmental organizations.
-Please see below for more details.
+To protect the local environment, I have obtained Canadian Wildlife Federation certification as a for the property surrounding my home and office.
+Gardening is free of chemicals, and two rain barrels keep the plants watered.
+Besides making monthly contributions to environmental organizations, I aim for a net-zero carbon footprint by supporting international carbon-offset programs.

 My office space is well insulated and has plenty of natural light.
 It benefits from passive solar heating in winter and breezes